tezh404/MatIcoWin/Readme.md

+# MatIcoWin

-Material icons for windows.
+Material icons for Windows.
+Change the folder icons according to their names.

-BackLogs

-Installation
-Use

-- Readme
-- folder names
-- icon size